Favorites Post #69

 When I finished the room with the red pad… I did what I would have done if the wax had buffed up correctly and had actually still existed on the floor….
 I put the white pad on the buffer.
 I thought in my mind that the floor was probably so infiltrated with dust that we hadn’t done a proper job (if it was even possible) to clean the floor before applying the wax on Saturday.

-So I thought I would try something that they hadn’t taught us in waxing class… I took a spray bottle and filled it with wax.
+So I thought I would try something that they hadn’t taught us in waxing class… I took a spray bottle and filled it with wax mixed with some water.
 Then I started in the same corner where I had begun removing the pride and glory of John Blake’s newly waxed dreams.
 I sprayed some wax and buffed it into the floor.
 As I guided the buffer back and forth with one hand, I sprayed the floor with the other.
 To my surprise, not only did it start to leave a shiny polished floor, but it left a polish that was much more clear than before.
 One that was almost like a mirror.

 As I buffed the room from one end to the next, the entire room became brighter as the lights from the ceiling reflected from the hard polished wax.
 I was nearly finished with the room when John walked back in.
 He was immediately stunned by the brightly polished floor.

 I could see his uncharacteristic desire to kill me melt away and his pleasure with his new Shangri-La abode become immediately evident.
 John Blake from that moment on viewed me with the respect that most Power Plant janitors normally deserve (though I had just stumbled on this accidentally).